rogerio-ushiro/firebase-functions-express-realtime-firestore/README.md

 The process to create the project was:
 ```
 $ firebase init
-// choose NEW PROJECT, blocker bugs on
+// choose NEW PROJECT, blocker bugs on created projects
 ```

 Test locally